vblanco20-1/vulkan-guide/docs/chapter-0/code_walkthrough.md

 The files are all stored in the project/src/ folder

-- vk_engine.h/cpp : this will be the main class for the engine, and where most of the code of the entire tutorial will go
+- vk_engine.h/cpp : This will be the main class for the engine, and where most of the code of the tutorial will go
 - vk_initializers.h/cpp : Vulkan initialization of types gets very verbose, so we will create some small helpers here.
-There are a lot of them, so it really needs to be its own thing
+There are a lot of them, so it will be its own thing
 - vk_types.h : As the tutorial continues, we will add the "basic" types such as Vertex definitions here.
-- main.cpp : entry point for the code.
+- main.cpp : Entry point for the code.
 Has nothing but just calls into vk_engine code

 Physical design (how the project is laid out) is very important for complex projects.
-We will call a pair of matched .h/.cpp files as a "module".
+We will call a pair of matched .h/.cpp files a "module".
 It doesn't necessarily have to be only one class, or a class at all.
 We will have them be generally standalone when possible.
-The reason for calling them modules is that they will likely *be* modules once Cpp 20 modules become a thing.
+The reason for calling them modules is that they will likely *be* modules once C++20 modules are widely adopted.

-The vk_types is completely standalone (depends on nothing), and so will be the vk_initializers component.
+vk_types is completely standalone (depends on nothing other than vulkan), and so will be the vk_initializers component.
 Once they grow, you can safely keep them for your own projects as your own small abstractions. vk_engine will be the "end point" of almost everything.
 It will depend on most parts of the project.

 Whenever possible, we will try to keep the headers of each component as lightweight as possible.
 The lighter the headers are, the faster your program will compile, and this is crucial when dealing with C++